A Lucky Child

-A Lucky Child (2007) is a memoir written by Thomas Buergenthal, in the vein of Night by Elie Wiesel or My Brother's Voice (2003) by Stephen Nasser, in which he recounts the astounding story of his surviving the Holocaust as a ten-year-old child owing to his wits and some remarkable strokes of luck.
+A Lucky Child: A Memoir of Surviving Auschwitz as a Young Boy (2007) is a memoir written by Thomas Buergenthal, in the vein of Night by Elie Wiesel or My Brother's Voice (2003) by Stephen Nasser, in which he recounts the astounding story of his surviving the Holocaust as a ten-year-old child owing to his wits and some remarkable strokes of luck.

 The book chronicles the author's life in Czechoslovakia and escape from a concentration camp.
 The book's title refers to the author's mother, Mutti, who while consulting a fortune-teller in Katowice, Poland was told that her child was "ein Glückskind" – a lucky child – an accurate prophecy in light of future events.
 Author Buergenthal's father, in response to the prophecy commented that "The only thing that fortune-teller knows that we don't know is how to make money in these bad times."

 Background

 Thomas Buergenthal was born on May 11, 1934, in Ľubochňa, Czechoslovakia to Jewish parents of German and Polish extraction.
 Buergenthal was a judge on the International Court of Justice at The Hague and is regarded as a specialist in international and human rights law.
 A Lucky Child has been translated into more than a dozen languages and features a Foreword by Nobel Laureate Elie Wiesel.
 Ellen Keohane reported that when Thomas Buergenthal first sought an English-language publisher for this book, he was told, "Holocaust books don't sell."
 The book first came out in Germany in 2007 and became a bestseller there.
 It was finally published in the US in 2009.